Aswath2481/SucideSquad/README.md

 ### Restart the engine once you finished selecting the folder to protect
 ## After an attack restart the Engine

-1. for starting or restarting the Scan_Engine Run-->e_start
+1. For starting or restarting the Scan_Engine Run-->e_start

-2. for stoping the Scan_Engine
+2. For stoping the Scan_Engine
   Run-->e_stop